boschglobal/luisy/docs/source/testing.rst

 The most prominent test examples involve incorrect runs.
 For those, we would like to know which tasks fail.
-For this the helper :py:func:`luisy.testing.luisyTestCase.get_execution_summary` can be used to get the summary of the run:
+For this the helper :py:func:`luisy.testing.LuisyTestCase.get_execution_summary` can be used to get the summary of the run:

 .. code-block:: python

-   class TestMyPipeline(luisyTestCase):
+   class TestMyPipeline(LuisyTestCase):

       def test_summary(self):
           summary = self.get_execution_summary(